Brandon Maxwell talks ‘Project Runway,’ undressing Lady Gaga

 Dressing and undressing Lady Gaga is nothing new for Maxwell, on her style squad for years, but he admitted to some nerves over the Met Gala earlier this month.

-“I, of course, was supernervous leading up but then I had to tell myself, you know, I have changed her under the stage in live performances many, many times and this is what we do,” he told The Associated Press in an interview.
+“I, of course, was super nervous leading up but then I had to tell myself, you know, I have changed her under the stage in live performances many, many times and this is what we do,” he told The Associated Press in an interview.

 “Every time I looked over and saw her, I felt calm because I knew that we had each other.
 And we have always had each other,” Maxwell said.